jbrightuniverse/C-Bot/README.md

 ## FUNCTIONALITY UPDATE LOG
 2020-08-23\
+· Added support for file-based text input
+· Added support for code with multiline markdown
 · Added `pause` command to disable reading of lines from the chat until command is called again\
 · Added `overedit` command to move the file edit pointer to a different line and allow overwriting of existing lines\
 · Added `edit` command to move the file edit pointer to a different line\